Genivia/ugrep/README.md

                   Display version information and exit.

            -v, --invert-match
                   Selected  lines are those not matching any of the specified pat- terns.

            -w, --word-regexp
                   The pattern or -e patterns are searched for as  a  word  (as  if surrounded by `\<' and `\>').

            -X, --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

            -x, --line-regexp
                   Only  input lines selected against the entire pattern or -e pat- terns are considered to be matching lines (as if surrounded by ^ and $).

-           -Z, --null
-                  Prints a zero-byte after the file name.

-           -z SEP, --separator=SEP
-                  Use SEP as field separator between file name, line number,  col- umn number, byte offset, and the matched line.
-The default is a colon (`:').

-           -.EXTENSIONS, --file-extensions=EXTENSIONS
-                  Search only files whose file name extensions match the specified comma-separated  list of file name EXTENSIONS.
-This option sets and updates the set of files to search, which  is  the  same  as specifying  --include='*.ext'  for  each extension name `ext' in EXTENSIONS.

-           -:ENCODING, --file-format=ENCODING
+           -Y ENCODING, --file-format=ENCODING
                   The  input file format.
 The possible values of ENCODING can be:
                   `binary', `ISO-8859-1', `ASCII',  `EBCDIC',  `UTF-8',  `UTF-16',
                   `UTF-16BE',   `UTF-16LE',   `UTF-32',   `UTF-32BE',  `UTF-32LE',
                   `CP437',  `CP850',  `CP1250',  `CP1251',   `CP1252',   `CP1253',
                   `CP1254', `CP1255', `CP1256', `CP1257', `CP1258'

+           -y     Equivalent to -i.
+Obsoleted.

+           -Z, --null
+                  Prints a zero-byte after the file name.

+           -z SEP, --separator=SEP
+                  Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
+The default is a colon (`:').

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Matching  a  newline character  is  not possible in line-buffered mode.
 Pattern matches may span multiple lines in block-buffered mode, which is enabled by one  of the options -c, -o, or -q (unless combined with option -v).

            If  no  file arguments are specified, or if `-' is specified, the stan- dard input is used.

     EXIT STATUS